-The LVN to RN Transition Nursing Program's admission application is available at the beginning of January for those who wish to apply.
-Completed and signed nursing applications are accepted March through April 15 for the class beginning Summer II semester.
-Along with the completed and signed nursing application, the following must also be submitted:
+The LVN to RN Transition Nursing Program's admission application is available at the beginning of March through mid-May for those who wish to apply.
+Completed and signed nursing applications are accepted by appointment, May through June, for the class beginning with the Fall semester.